aniketpoojari/Stock-Price-Prediction/README.md

 ## 📈 Evaluation

-- R2 score is used to evaluate the model
+- Mean Squared Error is used to evaluate the model

 ## 🎉 Results